 Not pooling points is a very customer-unfriendly decision, but my guess is that banks which don’t allow it aren’t doing so deliberately.
 More likely than not, it’s a hangover from an outdated IT system where points were kept in silos, which no one dares to touch.

-That said, it may not necessarily be a dealbreaker.
-I’d argue that it’s still worth earning Citi points, for example, thanks to the sheer variety of transfer partners.
+That said, the lack of points pooling may not necessarily be a deal-breaker.
+I’d argue that it’s still worth using Citi cards, for example, thanks to the sheer variety of transfer partners and the opportunity to earn 4 mpd on online transactions with the Citi Rewards Card.